-Andrea Silverman is an Assistant Professor, with joint appointments in the Department of Civil and Urban Engineering at the NYU Tandon School of Engineering, and the Department of Environmental Health Sciences at the NYU College of Global Public Health.
+Andrea Silverman is an Assistant Professor, with joint appointments in the Department of Civil and Urban Engineering at the NYU Tandon School of Engineering, and the Department of Global Health at the NYU College of Global Public Health.

 Dr. Silverman works in both high- and low-income settings, and has conducted field research in California, USA; Accra, Ghana; and Nairobi, Kenya.

 Research Interests: Detection and control of waterborne pathogens, wastewater and fecal sludge treatment for reuse, natural disinfection mechanisms, waste stabilization ponds and constructed wetlands, wastewater use in agriculture, on-site sanitation systems in cities, sustainability, urban.

 Bachelor of Science, Environmental Engineering

 - Fiona B. Dunn and Andrea I. Silverman.
 2021.
 Sunlight photolysis of extracellular and intracellular antibiotic resistance genes tetA and sul2 in photosensitizer-free water.
 Environmental Science & Technology. https://doi.org/10.1021/acs.est.1c00732